 Despite numerous setbacks, during the 3-years of this project we have managed to test two of the original three hypotheses proposed, while also exploring a strongly related, and a tangentially related research question.
-Due to time-management and covid-19 related issues, we have secured first a 1-year and then further 1 and a half year extensions on the NKFIH companion project 120149 to have a chance to finalize and publish our results while also attempting to explore the last of the original three hypotheses.
+Due to time-management issues, we have secured a 1-year extension on the NKFIH companion project 120149 so we can finalize and publish our results while also attempting to explore the last of the original three hypotheses.